-- is familiar with the basic concepts and paradigms of basic embedded operating systems, - know the programming methods for thick and thin clients, - knows the basics of mobile client development - knows the steps of object-oriented software design and modeling, - knows architectural and design patterns
+- Is familiar with the basic concepts and paradigms of basic embedded operating systems. - Know the programming methods for thick and thin clients.
+Knows the basics of mobile client development. - Knows the steps of object-oriented software design and modeling.
+Knows architectural and design patterns.

-- can produce thin and thin client applications, - can create mobile client applications - can create a user interface for these platforms, - can use known and well-established communication solutions - c) attitude: - is interested in client programming solutions - d) autonomy and responsibility: - able to learn independently on new platforms, - is capable of independently performing software engineering tasks to communicate with embedded operating systems
+- Can produce thin and thin client applications.
+Can create mobile client applications. - Can create a user interface for these platforms. - Can use known and well-established communication solutions.

+- Is interested in client programming solutions. - d) Autonomy and responsibility: - Able to learn independently on new platforms. - Is capable of independently performing software engineering tasks to communicate with embedded operating systems.